 FIGURE 1.6 Second violin part: Tchaikovsky, Symphony No.5

-The word “tacet,” meaning silent, is used when the performer does not play for an entire movement or, having completed the part, remains silent for the remainder of the piece.
-In a part where page turns must be made rapidly, v.s. (volte subito) is indicated at the bottom of the page.
+The word "tacet," meaning silent, is used when the performer does not play for an entire movement or, having completed their part, remains silent for the remainder of the piece.
+In a part where page turns must be made rapidly, "v.s." (volte subito) is indicated at the bottom of the page.
 Measures of rest will ideally be placed before the page turns.